samWebster12/ByteFight2025/README.md

 ## License

 MIT – see `LICENSE` for details.
-Feel free to fork, learn, and build a stronger serpent! 🚀
+Feel free to fork, learn! 🚀